shoosh7/shinyhunt-atlas/README.md

 This implementation was verified against the spreadsheet's cached `BEST()`/`SECOND_BEST()` outputs: **1,089 / 1,089 exact matches** (before removing the sheet's 8 'Gen' generation-separator rows) under the sheet's default ranking.

-> **One fix over the original sheet:** the sheet's DexNav range points at `XY/ORAS!AD:AE`, but the DexNav species/code pair actually lives at `AF:AG` — so DexNav never won in the sheet.
-The website reads the correct columns, so ORAS DexNav now participates properly (it affects a handful of Pokémon like Lunatone, Solrock, Pidove, Tympole, Dwebble, and Klink that previously showed no method).

 ## Publish it free on GitHub Pages